Sandbox Training environment — real customers aren't contacted and payments aren't charged. Reset Weekly

 Per-room pricing model

 Pricing is based on the total number of units across all resorts in your organization.
 There is a minimum of 5 units for billing purposes.
-If you add more units, your subscription adjusts accordingly.
+As you add or remove units your subscription quantity is updated automatically — no manual step is needed.
+The Billing page shows your live billed quantity, and admins can press Sync now there if it ever looks out of step.

 Supported currencies